hyundai-robotics/doc-industrial-communication/3-cifx-pci-settings-industrial-communication/3-10-EtherNet-IP-Remote-IO/3-10-1-Settings-EtherNet-IP-Remote-IO.md

 ﻿# 3.10.1 EtherNet/IP - Setting the Connection of a Standard Remote IO

-Perform settings according to the procedures of “[**3.1 Setting Industrial Communication Firmware**](../../3-settings-industrial-communication/3-1-Settings-firmware.md)” first and proceed with the following methods.
+Perform settings according to the procedures of “[**3.1 Setting CIFX PCI Slot**](../../3-cifx-pci-settings-industrial-communication/3-1-Settings-firmware.md)” first and proceed with the following methods.

 <br>

 ##### 1. Select the EtherNet/IP Master in the section for setting industrial communication firmware and reboot the robot controller.

-![[Figure 3.10.1-1 Firmware Setting]](<../../_assets/3-Settings-Industrial-Communication/3.10-EtherNet-IP-Remote-IO/1-Setting/image_1.png>)
+![[Figure 3.10.1-1 Firmware Setting]](<../../_assets/3-cifx-pci-settings-industrial-communication/3.10-EtherNet-IP-Remote-IO/1-Setting/image_1.png>)

 <br>

 ##### 2. Check the readiness of the selected protocol in the section for monitoring industrial communication.

-![[Figure 3.10.1-2 Industrial Communication Monitoring]](<../../_assets/3-Settings-Industrial-Communication/3.10-EtherNet-IP-Remote-IO/1-Setting/image_2.png>)
+![[Figure 3.10.1-2 Industrial Communication Monitoring]](<../../_assets/3-cifx-pci-settings-industrial-communication/3.10-EtherNet-IP-Remote-IO/1-Setting/image_2.png>)

 <br>

 ##### 3. For communication, connect the cables for the PCI and remote IOs and check their status.

-![[Figure 3.10.1-3 Hardware Connection]](<../../_assets/3-Settings-Industrial-Communication/3.10-EtherNet-IP-Remote-IO/1-Setting/image_3.png>)
+![[Figure 3.10.1-3 Hardware Connection]](<../../_assets/3-cifx-pci-settings-industrial-communication/3.10-EtherNet-IP-Remote-IO/1-Setting/image_3.png>)

-![[Figure 3.10.1-4 Hardware Connection]](<../../_assets/3-Settings-Industrial-Communication/3.10-EtherNet-IP-Remote-IO/1-Setting/image_4.png>)
+![[Figure 3.10.1-4 Hardware Connection]](<../../_assets/3-cifx-pci-settings-industrial-communication/3.10-EtherNet-IP-Remote-IO/1-Setting/image_4.png>)

 <br>